Choose a Provider

 These are doctors and nurse practitioners who specialize in diagnosing and treating cancers and blood disorders.
 They lead a treatment team in finding the optimal treatment for the individual.
 Treatments often include chemotherapy, hormonal therapy, biological therapy, and targeted therapies.
 They perform a variety of diagnostic procedures.
 These include laboratory tests, x-rays, scans, and biopsies.

-Other members of the Medical Oncology/Hematology team include Coaches, nursing, and laboratory staff.
+Other members of the Medical Oncology/Hematology team include Oncology Patient Navigators, nursing, and laboratory staff.

 These are doctors who lead the clinical team in providing the best possible radiation treatment for the patient.
 They specialize in using sophisticated radiation equipment to offer radiation therapy treatments.
 Radiation therapy is useful in treating cancer, and the symptoms of cancer.
 Radiation therapy can shrink and sometimes destroy cancer cells.